James Barry, M.D.

 Death details

-A common myth of James Barry is that he was pregnant and possibly gave birth to a child sometime in his youth.
-The only evidence supplied for the theory was the presence of stretch marks on Barry's lower stomach, found after he had died.
-Technically we can't prove that Barry never had children (Hard to prove a double-negative), but the reasoning of the idea boils down to "She was a female and had stretch marks, clearly her maternal instincts kicked in and she had a child at some point."
+A common myth regarding James Barry is that he had been pregnant and possibly gave birth to a child some time in his youth.
+The only evidence supplied for the theory was the presence of stretch marks on Barry's lower stomach, found after he died.
+Technically we can't confirm that Barry never had children (Hard to prove a negative), but the reasoning behind the idea boils down to "She was a female and had stretch marks, clearly her maternal instincts kicked in and she had a child at some point!"
+[D]

 Reactions From His Peers